 Notice the colour variation.
 The main strap has been replaced because it faded a yellowish brown like the front straps.
 It is a bit of a badge of honour having a faded Domke, but was really a bit too ugly for my tastes.
 Now I have to wait 10-15 years before the strap matches the rest!
-The bag still sits up proudly, with a veteran swagger, after all of these years.
+The bag still sits up proudly, with a veteran swagger, even after all of these years.

-Above is a detail shot of the most worn part of the bag and the "lid" pocket (great for valuables), the front straps and the amazing "postal" shoulder pad.
+Above is a detail shot of the most worn part of the bag and the inside "lid" pocket (great for valuables), the front straps and the amazing "postal" shoulder pad.
 All Domke straps come with rubber veins running their length to reduce slipping.
 The shoulder pad is very good at that also and is very efficient at absorbing downward pressure.
 The fluffy mess on the right is from me cutting of a label clumsily, years ago.

 What does it hold?

 Simply put, enough gear to make your back ache, but doing it better than most bags its size.

 Domke padding is light and thin, but effective.
-No doubt I could get a lot more in, especially if I use the end pockets that would hold a camera body with a short prime lens on.
-The end pocket shown has a neoprene lens bag for added protection and I have lined the bottom with thin foam for drop protection (my F2 has the old rigid wood panel with rubber coating floor).
+No doubt I could get a lot more in, especially if I use the end pockets that would hold a camera body with a pancake lens on.
+The end pocket (open) has a neoprene lens bag for added protection and I have lined the bottom with thin foam for drop protection (my F2 has the old rigid wood panel with rubber coating floor).
 Nothing I have ever put in a Domke has ever been broken, which I put down to the feeling of “bag awareness” they provide.